Johnny Nolan: Playing career

-Rugby union

 Johnny Nolan first played rugby for his local club Rochdale St John's in his home town of Rochdale as a three-quarter back in 1879.
 He moved up form the second team in three months to the first team, still at the age of 15.
 He proved to be a prodigious scorer, scoring 40 tries in a season and a half.
 He then joined the Albion and having played well in the district game was asked to join the Rochdale Hornets.
 His first match was against the old Cheetham Club.
 He went on to score 19 times in the following season and five more in minor matches.
 He scored a further 16 tries the following season and was instrumental in many other tries that season.
 In his pre-British Lions tour biography it stated that his third full season at Rochdale was his most successful, scoring 24 tries and excelling in all aspects of the game (including tackling, dribbling, running and passing).
 Amongst the teams he scored against were Broughton, Broughton Rangers, Swinton, Mosley, Oldham, Barrow, Liverpool and Salford.
 At the point of travelling with the British Team, he had scored 5 more tries in the season and had a career tally of 114 tries.

 On the tour Nolan amassed 15 tries, notably striking three times in the 4-0 win over Canterbury at Lancaster Park.

-Change of code

-When Rochdale converted from the rugby union code to the Northern Union code on Tuesday 2 June 1896, Johnny Nolan would have been approximately 32 years of age.
-Consequently, he may have been both a rugby union and Northern Union footballer for Rochdale.